-Denver has slowly risen from the dead ever since they selected Bradley Chubb and Courtland Sutton in 2018, and the decision to sign an elite running back like Melvin Gordon for cheap placed them on the trajectory to becoming one of the NFL’s elite.
+Denver has slowly risen from the dead ever since they selected Bradley Chubb and Courtland Sutton in 2018 (according to the NFL.com draft tracker here), and the decision to sign an elite running back like Melvin Gordon for cheap placed them on the trajectory to becoming one of the NFL’s elite.

 Gordon’s 2019 holdout was not a great decision; almost every NFL fan knows this, but to turn down more money just to play in the same division as the former team who treated him poorly screams competitiveness.
 Expect Gordon to run angrier than ever this year.

 However, the reason this signing is so great for the Broncos is it gives Young Dreezy another elite weapon to work with.
-Pat Shurmur gets to work with the talented quarterback he wanted to draft 6th overall in 2018, and Gordon signs a bargain deal to join one of the most dynamic aerial attacks in 2019 (that is, when they draft Alabama WR Henry Ruggs III).
+Pat Shurmur gets to work with the talented quarterback he supposedly wanted to draft 6th overall in 2018 (article here), and Gordon signs a bargain deal to join one of the most dynamic aerial attacks in 2019 (that is, if they draft Alabama WR Henry Ruggs III).

 Gordon’s best trait is his elusiveness.
 He’s a very slash-and-cut-type runner and excels at running through contact.
 His best strength is probably breaking tackles at will, in both the running game and the passing game, and should get around 300 touches in Shurmur’s new offense.

-Imagine Lock dropping back on play-action with Sutton, Ruggs, Noah Fant, and DaeSean Hamilton all getting 1-on-1 matchups downfield, after Denver has slashed the opposing defense over and over again with Melvin Gordon runs; if you happen to be the poor soul standing on the opposite side of that line of scrimmage, just say good night.
+Imagine Lock dropping back on play-action with Sutton, Ruggs, Noah Fant, and DaeSean Hamilton all getting 1-on-1 matchups downfield, after Denver has slashed the opposing defense over and over again with Melvin Gordon runs (see depth chart here); if you happen to be the poor soul standing on the opposite side of that line of scrimmage, just say good night.